sancarn/Extended_MapBasic/README.md

 * [ ] ".EMB" file format

 ## Planned MBWindow support:
-* [ ] Enter_Behaviour - Run selected line/selection or Run entire script
+* [x] Enter_Behaviour - Run selected line/selection or Run entire script
-* [ ] Better detection of MapBasic Window being active.
+* [x] Better detection of MapBasic Window being active.
 (MapInfo makes it hard to do this, but should be possible)
-* [ ] Ability to use multiple compilation methods at once?
+* [x] ~Ability to use multiple compilation methods at once?~ *Now only 1 compilation method <-- RegEx
 * [ ] Custom MapBasic Window built in HTML with ACE including custom syntax highlighting, code snippits importing, code running...

 ## Potential Features: